christophe-gouel/gams-style-guide/README.md

 ## Platform-independent code ##

-Strive to make your code platform independent:
+Strive to make your code platform-independent:

 - Use `/` to separate folders, not `\` which only works on Microsoft Windows.
-- Respect case of filenames (or avoid upper-case letters in filenames): filenames are case-insensitive on macOS and Microsoft Windows by default but not on Linux.
+- Respect the case of filenames (or avoid upper-case letters in filenames): filenames are case-insensitive on macOS and Microsoft Windows by default but not on Linux.
-- Avoid using tools that works only on Microsoft Windows.
-For example, to exchange data with Excel files use [GAMS Connect](https://www.gams.com/latest/docs/UG_GAMSCONNECT.html "har2gdx.exe my_harfile.har my_gdxfile.gdx") instead of `gdxxrw.exe`.
+- Avoid using tools that work only on Microsoft Windows.
+For example, to exchange data with Excel files, use [GAMS Connect](https://www.gams.com/latest/docs/UG_GAMSCONNECT.html "har2gdx.exe my_harfile.har my_gdxfile.gdx") instead of `gdxxrw.exe`.
 - If you cannot avoid using Windows-specific tools such as `har2gdx.exe`, test for the operating system and abort early.

 ``` gams